 - Do you drive on the left or the right at home?
-Only in England, Ireland, Malta and Cyprus do they drive on the left.
+Only in Great Britain, Ireland, Malta and Cyprus do they drive on the left.

 - It may take some time for you to become familiar with traffic rules and the local driving habits.
 In the European Travel Resource Center you find direct links to helpful driving tips for each country.

 - Rental car bills are often a shock…local taxes, insurance and other costs are high...know the facts in advance.